 The small town of Hatherleigh, which has 2 pubs, one with its own micro-brewery, small Co-op supermarket, little art gallery and pottery.
 The War Horse Farm Park is also near Hatherleigh, with part of the War Horse novel by Michael Morpurgo having been set around this area.

 Great Torrington.
-(Can also be reached by cycle along the Tarka Trail).
+(Can also be reached by bicycle along the Tarka Trail).
 Site of one of the last battles of the English Civil War, and situated in a glorious position atop a ridge on the side of the Torridge river valley.
 Here you can walk along the beautiful wooded valley of the Torridge, or on the 360 acres of common land which wraps around the town, or visit the town museum.
-The novel Tarka The Otter by Henry Williamson takes the river Torridge and its sister river the Taw as it’s setting, and otters are quite regularly seen on he river now.
-The wonderful RHS Rosemoor garden is also here at Great Torrington.
+The novel Tarka The Otter by Henry Williamson takes the river Torridge and its sister river the Taw as it’s setting, and otters are quite regularly seen on the river now.
+The wonderful RHS Rosemoor garden is also here in the valley below Great Torrington.

 Great Torrington, although a small town (despite its name), has a brilliant little Arts Centre, The Plough, which has a very varied programme of film, theatre, live music, and a café.